 - Successfully defeated class certification for Sunrise Senior Living in a meal and rest break case in California (Purnell v.
 Sunrise Senior Living (C.D.
 Cal.
 2012));

 Mr. Schwartz also has significant experience in administrative law and rulemakings.
-He served as counsel to the Fair Labor Standards Reform Coalition, and he played a leading role in preparing comments on behalf of the business community relating to the U.S. Department of Labor’s new overtime exemption regulations.
-He is also the Secretary of the Retail Litigation Center and a member of the U.S. Chamber of Commerce Labor Relations Committee, and he testified before Congress regarding OSHA enforcement programs on behalf of the U.S. Chamber.
-He represented the Association of American Railroads in a major injury and illness rulemaking hearing before the Federal Railroad Administration.
-In addition, he participated in the representation of the National Association of Manufacturers in a lawsuit challenging a significant OSHA regulation, the settlement of which is published at 66 Fed.
-Reg.
-66,943 (Dec.
-27, 2001).
+He served as counsel to the Fair Labor Standards Reform Coalition, and he played a leading role in preparing comments on behalf of the business community relating to the U.S. Department of Labor’s overtime exemption regulations.

 Mr. Schwartz earned his law degree magna cum laude from The Georgetown University Law Center, where he was elected to the Order of the Coif and received the George Brent Mickum III Prize and the Charles A. Keigwin Award for the best academic record in first year courses.
 From 1995 to 1996, Mr. Schwartz worked as a Legislative Assistant to Congressman Jon D. Fox.
 Mr. Schwartz received a B.A. degree in international affairs cum laude in 1994 from the George Washington University.

 Mr. Schwartz is admitted to practice in the District of Columbia, Virginia and Maryland, as well as in numerous federal courts.
-He also serves as a vice president of the Board of Directors of the Charles E. Smith Jewish Day School, and provides pro bono employment counsel to numerous community organizations.
+He also serves as secretary of the Board of Directors of the Charles E. Smith Jewish Day School and as a member of the Washington Lawyers Committee of the U.S. Holocaust Memorial Museum, and provides pro bono employment counsel to numerous community organizations.